DIAGNijmegen/git-novice/_episodes/04-changes.md

 you may use a different editor, and don't need to `cat`.)

 ~~~
-$ nano mars.txt
+$ nano README.md
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
-The two svm may be a problem for Alice
+We will start by training a Support Vector Machine
 ~~~
 {: .output}